 The Nebraska Interscholastic Cycling Series (NICS) offers a fall program for middle school, junior high and high school students.
 Volunteer coaches and teachers form teams to learn, practice, and race bicycles around the Omaha metro area.
 Racing is not required, however!

-Categories for racing are: Varsity boys and girls, and Junior Varsity boys and girls.
-For middle-school & junior high racers, they will start just after JV.
+Categories for racing are: Varsity boys and girls, and Junior Varsity boys and girls, Middle-school boys and girls.

-Each race is sanctioned with USA Cycling and managed by certified local race directors who run the Psycowpath Racing Series.
+Each race is sanctioned and insured with USA Cycling and managed by certified local race directors who run the Psycowpath Racing Series.

 How much does it cost to be on a club team?

 Participation fees vary by team, as each team works to cover costs associated with their respective program.
-Most team costs include jerseys, insurance, apparel, refreshments, practice and race supplies.
+Most team costs cover jerseys, apparel, refreshments, practice and race supplies.

-Each racer must purchase a $35 annual USAC license from USACycling and pay $50 league fee to cover insurance and race set up costs.
-Team Coaches will collect these fees from their members and submit to the league in advance of the racing season.
-Deadline is September 7, 2018.
+Each team-club member must purchase a $40 annual USAC license from USACycling and pay $50 league fee to cover insurance and race set up costs.
+Team Coaches will collect these fees and submit to the league in advance of the racing season.
+Deadline is September 6, 2019.

-NOTE **A parent or guardian must sign a waiver at the event for all athletes under 18 years of age and waiver must be presented to receive a race number.**
+NOTE **A parent or guardian must sign a waiver for all athletes under 18 years of age.
+An electronic waiver on through BikeReg can be used.

 Which area high schools have established teams?